Iamvivek-gupta/interview/react.md

 ### AWS API Gateway
 1. **What is AWS API Gateway?**
-   - **Answer**: AWS API Gateway is a fully managed service that makes it easy for developers to create, publish, maintain, monitor, and secure APIs at any scale².
+   - **Answer**: AWS API Gateway is a fully managed service that makes it easy for developers to create, publish, maintain, monitor, and secure APIs at any scale. simplifying the process of building and managing APIs.

 2. **How does API Gateway integrate with AWS Lambda?**
    - **Answer**: API Gateway can trigger AWS Lambda functions in response to HTTP requests.
 This allows you to build serverless APIs that scale automatically.